-For the design of tubular conical transitions, the axial, bending and hoop stresses at the junctions are required.
-Among the offshore design standards, API RP-2A, ISO 19902 and NORSOK N-004, various equations exist for the same stress quantity which may cause confusions.
+For the design of tubular conical transitions, the axial, bending, and hoop stresses at the junctions are required.
+Among the offshore design standards, API RP-2A, ISO 19902, and NORSOK N-004, various equations exist for the same stress quantity which may cause confusions.
 The quality of these existing stress formulae will be examined in this paper.
-The tubular conical stress equations used in the offshore industry started from Boardman's studies in the 1940s.
-Recently, Lotsberg re-formulated this problem and applied the results to SCF applications.
-This paper solves the same set of shell equations but formulated in a format different from these previous studies.
+The tubular conical stress equations used in the offshore industry started from Boardman’s studies in the 1940s.
+Recently, Lotsberg re-formulated this problem and applied the results to stress concentration factor (SCF) applications.
+This paper solves the same set of shell equations but the formulations are cast in a different form.
 This new format allows for an in-depth examination of existing code equations.
 In addition, the formulation as presented can be used for modifications to gain higher accuracy.
 Several recommended new stress formulae are provided.
-It is observed that the existing code provisions' accuracy quickly deteriorates for cases where plate thickness in tubular and cone are different.
-The recommended approach is based on theoretical framework of shell mechanics, and better facilitate tubular/cone force balances when compared to existing equations.
-The sectional relationships among moment, shear and hoop loads are also treated consistently using shell theory.
+It is observed that the existing code provisions’ accuracy quickly deteriorates for cases where plate thickness in tubular and cone differ.
+The recommended approach is based on theoretical framework of shell mechanics, which better facilitate tubular/cone force balances when compared with existing equations.
+The sectional relationships among moment, shear, and hoop loads are also treated consistently using shell theory.
 The resulted improvements make the recommended formulae more accurate than the existing provisions.